Litoria quiritatus

 Description

 A medium-sized species of frog reaching up to 4.6 cm in body length.
 It has a light brown or cream-coloured back, with a wide, brown longitudinal stripe along the middle.
 The belly is cream-coloured, and the male has a bright yellow vocal sac.
 Males turn a lemon yellow colour in the breeding season.
 The pupil is horizontal, and the iris is red in the top half and brown in the lower half.
 Fingers are one-third webbed and toes are three-quarters webbed, both with large, sometimes yellow discs.
-This species was only just named as new to science by a team of researchers including from the Australian Museum.
+This species was named as new to science in 2021 by a team of researchers including from the Australian Museum.
 The species was previously being confused with Litoria dentata.
 Recordings submitted to FrogID were analysed as part of the scientific paper formally describing and scientifically naming the species.
 Your recordings really do contribute to better understanding and conserving our frogs!
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Colleeneremia, resulting in the proposed species name of Colleeneremia quiritatus.

 Breeding Biology